-History and philosophy of the sport of eventing, current rules and riding techniques (three-phase horse trials-includes fundamentals of dressage, cross-country galloping and jumping, and stadium jumping techniques).
+History and philosophy of the sport of eventing, current rules, and riding techniques (three-phase horse trials-includes fundamentals of dressage, cross-country galloping and jumping, and stadium jumping techniques).
+Meets two weeks prior to the start of the semester.
 This course has a fee.
-Prerequisites: EQST 276 and 325 or permission
+Prerequisites: EQST 276 and 325 or permission.
+Fulfills General Education Wellness requirement.